“Non essere che” in Italian

 Non eri che una semplice ragazza.

-You were just a normal girl.
+You were just a plain girl.

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!